NATIONAL FLAG

 Agriculture:

-The economy of the province is dependent mainly on agriculture.
+economy of the province is dependent mainly on agriculture.

 Agriculture in the province is mostly rain-fed and traditional.
 The agricultural products are wheat, barley, maize, peas, cumin, sesame, watermelon, melon and etc. Badghis has been famous as Gudam Khurasan and Hawza-e-Gharbi (Khurasan stock and western region).
 Livestock and Qaraqul type sheep are the second profession of the people which skin and wool are being exported to other provinces and countries.